opensourcedesign/opensourcedesign.github.io/content/jobs/2016-07-23-ElixirLangMoscow-website-and-identity.md

 ---

 We are launching first [`Elixir`](http://elixir-lang.org/) meetups in Russia.
-And we really need help in desinging and branding.
+And we really need help in designing and branding.

 It is non-comercial project.